 Visit the schools you're interested in

 This will give you first hand experience of the facilities and teaching staff, and allow you to ask any questions you may have.
 Open evenings are usually held for secondary schools in the autumn term.
-Look at the Primary and Secondary Education in Middlesbrough document for dates.
+Look at the School Admissions Guide for Parents document for dates.

 Read Ofsted reports